Bureau of Internal Revenue: B. Aquino administration

-The Bureau of Internal Revenue (Filipino: Kawanihan ng Rentas Internas) is an attached agency of Department of Finance.
-BIR collects more than one-half of the total revenues of the government.

 Duterte administration

-Rodrigo Duterte signed the Republic Act 10963 or the Tax Reform for Inclusion and Acceleration Act of 2017, which lowered personal income tax rates but increased taxes on certain goods, leading to a net increase in revenue.
+Rodrigo Duterte signed the Republic Act No. 10963 or the Tax Reform for Inclusion and Acceleration Act of 2017, which lowered personal income tax rates but increased taxes on certain goods, leading to a net increase in revenue.
 This excess revenue will be used to fund the major expansion in public infrastructure in the country (see Build!
 Build!
 Build!
 Plan).